FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/Lecture Notes/2025-11-27 Operational Systems (Gísli).md

 Why?

 - It limits the “Blast Radius.”
-- If a calculator app is hacked, it shouldn’t have permission to read the network driver or kernel memory.
+- If a calculator app is hacked, it shouldn’t have permission to read the network driver or [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) memory.
-- This is enforced via CPU modes (User Mode vs. Kernel Mode).
+- This is enforced via CPU modes (User Mode vs. [Kernel](../Terminology/Systems%20&%20Plaforms/Kernel.md) Mode).
 - (Also: modern OSes use techniques like **Sandboxing** and **[Containers](../Terminology/Virtualization/Virtualization methods/Container)** to isolate applications further.)

 ## System Logs